What is Tundra?

 What is the Tundra Climate Like?

-The average winter temperature is well below -34 degrees Celsius and the summer range is between 3 and 12 degrees Celsius, but it only warms up for two months of every year.
+The tundra is the coldest biome in the world.
+Winters are cold, dark and long.
+There are several weeks where sun never rises.
+The average winter temperature is well below -34 degrees Celsius and can fall to -70°C in extreme conditions.
+The average temperature during summer season is between 3 and 12 degrees Celsius, but it only warms up for two months of every year.
+The sun shines almost 24 hours a day during this season.
 One of the most telling aspects of the tundra climate is it is defined by its harsh and almost constant wind.

 It also has a brief summer period that is noted less for its slightly warmer temperatures then for the fact that daylight can last almost 24 hours at a time.
 The tundra climate is called many things, one of them is “the land of endless night” for its long winter darkness.
 During summers, the snow cover of winter melts.
 However, deeper parts of the soil still remain frozen known as permafrost or permanent frozen soil.
 The permafrost can be between 10 and 35 inches.